gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 > **Least action may be the metric trace of a deeper rule: systems traverse the contextual transition path of highest coherence continuity through transformation.**

-This fits the redefinition of the First Law as:

-> **conservation of coherence through transformation**

 The TRIAD cycles support this line indirectly but meaningfully:

 - fragmentation is structured, not random